peidevs/Event_Resources/TalkFAQ.md

 * (If you'd like to be in the `peidevs` organization, just contact us.
 You're absolutely invited.)
 * If you'd like to submit a talk idea, create an issue and label it as `Question`.
 * You can do the same if you are interested in topic X, but don't want to give a talk on it. (i.e. so as to encourage others)
 * Vote on talks, ask questions, etc. Participate!
+(Note, this is an experiment: if you'd prefer to just shoot us an email, that's fine.)

 #### Can you give me some example topics?